dalimeeting/dalimeeting.github.io/_posts/2018-04-05-workshopHealthCare.md

   youtube:
   start: ""
   end: ""
-- title: "Learning from timestamped population-based epidemiological data."
+- title: "Learning from patient-contributed social and mobile data: for the patients, the researchers, the clinicians, or for all?"
   author:
   - given: Myra
     family: Spiliopoulou